 ActivePipe launches the real estate industry into the digital and increasingly consumer focussed 21st century market.
 Founded by Ashley Farrugia ActivePipe use automated email-marketing campaigns that operate on a real estate agent’s behalf, with communication that is powerful, consistent and personalised.
 Smart data analytics and advanced reporting features eliminate the guesswork, telling agents who is ready to transact so they can close more deals.
 ActivePipe are used by over 700 offices in Australia including Ray White, LJ Hooker and Barry Plan and they intend to expand to the UK and US.

 Liven is a restaurant discovery and rewards platform that actually pays users to do what they already love to do – eat out.
-Founders, David Ballerini, William Wong and Grace Wong saw the emerging potential of mobile payments.
+Founders of the Victoria startup, David Ballerini, William Wong and Grace Wong saw the emerging potential of mobile payments.
 They added a charity component to the app to allow people to share their rewards with those in need, giving charities an entirely new way to fundraise that was built on the ethos of asking people to give at the right time – after they just enjoyed a great meal, as opposed to stopping someone on a street corner.
 Restaurants benefit by attracting new customers that they can retain through the loyalty mechanism of the app and by associating their brands with the good work of charities.
 Liven has recently raised $10 million in venture capital, and are now eyeing expansion into a third Australian city followed by the US and UK markets by years end.

 CarCloud provides car rental companies with a sales and marketing platform that maximises their revenue and works with their existing car rental software.
 The Carcloud Web platform is optimised for SEO and conversion – and can be fully customised for any brand.
 Their Renter Messaging platform automates smart renter communications to improve renter experience and reduce operating cost.
 Founded by Chris Seymour and Daniel Jarrett to change the way people rent cars.
 Their customers include independent, franchise and multi-national rental car providers.